Data on PFAS in Drinking Water in Rhode Island

 Purpose

 Drinking water from public water systems is regularly tested for substances that can harm health.
-Public water systems in Rhode Island are now required to test for a group of chemicals called per- and polyfluorinated substances (PFAS).
-Public water systems were required to collect samples for PFAS by July 1, 2023, and will test on a regular basis in the future.
+Public water systems in Rhode Island are required to test for a group of chemicals called per- and polyfluorinated substances (PFAS).
+Public water systems were required to collect initial samples for PFAS by July 1, 2023.
+The results of that testing can be found in this report.
+If you do not know which water system your water comes from, check your water bill.
+If you don’t receive a water bill, contact the town you live in and provide your address.

 More Information about PFAS